-At Valor Health we are concerned with our patients and their rights.
+At Valor Health, we are concerned with patients and their rights.

-- Patients have the right to impartial access to treatment or accommodations that are available or medically indicated, regardless of sex, race, age, cultural, economic, educational or religious background, national origin, gender identification, sexual orientation, disability or the source of payment of care.
+- Patients rights include impartial access to treatment or accommodations that are available or medically indicated, regardless of sex, race, age, cultural, economic, educational or religious background, national origin, gender identification, sexual orientation, disability or the source of payment of care.
 These rights also apply to neonatal, pediatric and adolescent patients and their parent/guardian.

 - Patients have the right to a response to any reasonable request made for service within the hospital’s capacity and mission.
 Patients have the right to considerate and respectful care, with consideration given to the psychosocial, spiritual and cultural variables that influence the perceptions of illness.

-- Patients, in the terminal stages of illness, have the right to receive care which optimizes comfort and dignity through the receipt of those treatments desired by the patient, effective pain management and acknowledgment of psychosocial and spiritual concerns of the patient and family regarding dying and the expression of grief, including access to pastoral care.
+- Patient rights, in the terminal stages of illness, can receive care which optimizes comfort and dignity through the receipt of those treatments desired by the patient, effective pain management and acknowledgment of psychosocial and spiritual concerns of the patient and family regarding dying and the expression of grief, including access to pastoral care.

 - Patients have the right to actively participate in decisions regarding medical care.
 To the extent permitted by law, this includes the right to refuse treatment and to be informed of medical consequences of such refusal.

 - Patients have the right to formulate advanced directives and appoint a surrogate to make Healthcare decisions to the extent permitted by law.
 Patients have the right to have all their rights apply to the person who may have legal responsibility to make decisions regarding medical care.
 They have the right to have hospital staff and practitioners comply with these directives.

 - Patients have the right to the withholding of resuscitative services or the withdrawal of life support measures, to the extent permitted by law.

 - Patients have the right to receive information about their illness, the course of treatment and prospects for recovery in terms that they can understand.